 n: caramel malt, burnt paper smoke, light bit of sea spray.
 Marsh grasses, raisin mix, and a hint of mint gum.
 Nice nose with fruit and a dry smoked-salt nose (like a BBQ meat rub).

 t: caramel and golden raisin/prune fruit mix with smoke and grey seasalt appearing in the middle.
 It has a nice smoke thats soft and savoury (sweet & salty).
-Finish is more of the wet earthy/grass flavor with dry wood.
+Sour yellow cherry.
+Ashy earthy smoke.
+Grilled tangerine.
+F;at finish is more of the wet earthy/grass flavor with dry wood.